wp-plugins/testimonial-basics/trunk/readme.txt

 5. Testimonials Example Page

 == Changelog ==
+= 4.1.5 =
+* added height: auto; to avatar styles.
+* Revamped schema for the new set up and tested every layout for the content and widgets with the structured data testing tool
+* Modified the content display code separating the ratings display from within the title block to its own function and block
+* Added some slight css changes to accommodate the content display changes
+* Updated copyright to 2015

 = 4.1.4 =
 * fixed css bug carrying formatted title color to unformatted display in the widget rotator display